timothyba/RAGLight/README.md

 ## Features 🔥

 - 🌐 **Embeddings Model Integration**: Plug in your preferred embedding models (e.g., HuggingFace **all-MiniLM-L6-v2**) for compact and efficient vector embeddings.
-- 🧙🏽 **LLM Agnostic**: Seamlessly integrates with different LLMs, such as **llama3** or custom providers, for natural language inference.
+- 🧙🏽 **LLM Agnostic**: Seamlessly integrates with different LLMs from different providers (Ollama and LMStudio supported).
 - ⚖️ **RAG Pipeline**: Combines document retrieval and language generation in a unified workflow.
 - ⚖️ **RAT Pipeline**: Combines document retrieval and language generation in a unified workflow.
 Add reflection loops using a reasoning model like **Deepseek-R1** or **o1**.
+- ⚖️ **Agentic RAG Pipeline**: Use Agent to improve your RAG performances.
-- 🖋️ **Flexible Document Support**: Ingest and index various document types (e.g., PDF, TXT, DOCX).
+- 🖋️ **Flexible Document Support**: Ingest and index various document types (e.g., PDF, TXT, DOCX, Python, Javascript, ...).
 - 🛠️ **Extensible Architecture**: Easily swap vector stores, embedding models, or LLMs to suit your needs.

 ---